RuiAreiasMAT/mat.tap.query.api/docs/Metadata.md

 Ordering
 ------

-To a collection of data is also provided the option of ordering the requested data set.
+To a collection of data is also provided with the option of ordering the requested data set.
 The properties can be ordered by asc or desc.

 #### Property order construction